Scintillating Cyprus Holidays

 This island nation is one of the finest gems in the whole of Mediterranean, home to a range of idyllic beaches, vibrant and colourful seaside towns and cities, a mesmerising ancient history and all the infrastructure and entertainment needed to guarantee a comfortable and engrossing sunshine escape.
 There are plenty of things to do in Cyprus and you can combine both adventure and relaxation during your time on the island, whether you prefer to engage in a range of water sports and trek across the stunning inland mountains, or relax on a sunbed on the sand or duck into a luxury spa for some tranquil treatments – every type of traveller will find a host of fun stuff to cater for their needs.

-Beach and Party Vibes
+Beach and Party Vibes in Cyprus

 Cyprus holidays are synonymous with beach breaks and party-filled getaways, with some of Europe’s most vibrant coastal party destinations located around the perimeter of the island.
 Ayia Napa is the premier destination for those seeking revelry in the sunshine, famed for its young party crowd, beautiful beaches and vibrant water sports scene.
 Larnaca is another great option for those hoping to get active in the water, boasting one of the best wreck dives in the continent with the Zenobia dive attracting many underwater enthusiasts to this corner of the island.

 If you’re after a more sedate and relaxing beach break for your holidays in Cyprus, there are a number of more tranquil resorts that are more suitable for families than young partygoers.
 Polis is a great option, located on the west coast of the island, besides the beach, the resort boasts a stunning mountainous backdrop which is a thrill to explore.
 Latchi is another great option, billed as a sleepy resort and home to some aromatic and welcoming waterfront tavernas that will give you a unique flavour of Cyprus.